Sean1472/Munchies/README.md

 # Munchies
-Food plugin for Colenia Network
+Food plugin for Colenia Network.
 Was once part of an older project, but has since been redone by itself.